 The show is “River of Worship.”
 It is a program that will be featuring Christian hymns (which will be sung live by a choir) and their respective stories (which will be “briefly” delivered by a host).
-For those who’ve been following me for quite some time, I’m sure you’d notice that “River of Worship” is very similar to “Dare to Believe”— the radio program I hosted a couple of years ago for Truth On Air; and could very well pass as a rip-off.
+For those who’ve been following me for quite some time, I’m sure you’d notice that “River of Worship” is very similar to “Dare to Believe”— the radio program I hosted a couple of years ago for Truth On Air.

-When I auditioned to Light TV I was certain that they would consider me as a program host (given I had a very impressive resume for the position and my audition went well).
-If they were different from the major networks, I was confident I would be invited for a follow-up interview.
+When I auditioned for Light TV my father was certain they would consider me as a program host (given, according to him, I had a very impressive resume for the position and my audition went well).
+If they were different from the major networks, I should be confident I would be invited for a follow-up interview.

-Around a couple of weeks later I received a message from them that proved me right to be so.
+Around a couple of weeks later I received a message.

 Hello Abigail!
 This is I– —– of Light Network.
 Congratulations!
 You are chosen to be one of the tv hosts for our new program.
 Are you availablen onApril [sic] 6, 2pm for a meeting?
 Thanks and God bless 🙂

 A callback was even unnecessary.
-I indeed passed the audition, needless to say without any recommendations from “inside.”
+I indeed passed the audition, needless to say without any recommendations from “sa loob.”

 Blessed afternoon, Miss I–!
 Thank you for the message.
 Yes.
 I’m available on April 6, at 2PM.
 See you and Yahbless.